 Gift Aid Compliance

-There are other principles that must be met and at minimum; the giver (donor) must have tax status qualification and claimable amount cannot exceed applicable tax paid.
-There are other compliance requirements for bookkeeping, Know Your Customer (Contributor) and Anti-Money Laundering that must be met.
-Amount claimable depends on country of residence of claimant allowable tax recovery rate, for instance it generally 25% in UK .
+Certain principles must be fulfilled when claiming gift aid, including the requirement for the giver (donor) to have a qualifying tax status and the limitation that the claimable amount cannot exceed the relevant tax paid.
+Additionally, there are compliance obligations related to bookkeeping, Know Your Customer (Contributor), and Anti-Money Laundering that must be adhered to.
+The specific amount that can be claimed depends on the claimant's country of residence and the allowable tax recovery rate, such as the typical 20% rate in the UK.

 Gift Aid Claim Conditions